 “no man’s land” areas like wetlands, coastal strip, and river trips have been designed by the transport industry through the right measurement derived by the GPS system to avoid human settlement and destruction of the areas in question.

 Transport and communication are related sectors.
 Communication departments must be within the transport agency to help in comprehension of the GPS communication tools to get the right information required by the transport agency.
 The satellite signals require a communication expert to interpret for the sake of mapping and surveying.
 The phone technology relies on GPS satellites for signals, which can be interpreted through phones and internet service gadgets.

 The accuracy of information from the GPS networks is significant in the transport industry.
-The delicate industry use experts in a various related field to ensure the information given to the public in maps conform to international mapping and surveying standards, otherwise, the agency might have long legal battles.
+The delicate industry use experts in a variously related field to ensure the information given to the public in maps conform to international mapping and surveying standards, otherwise, the agency might have long legal battles.
 The transport system is part of our daily lives irrespective of the type of automobile you use.
 Engineers for road construction entirely rely on the information in their line of duty to ensure the safety of all road users through correct road measurements and standards.
 GPS and GIS have made work easier and effective in the transport industry.